Shaky Knees will celebrate 10-year anniversary in Atlanta this weekend in epic fashion

 May 4, 2023

-It’s hard to believe it’s been 10 years since Shaky Knees first started in Atlanta.
-In its inaugural year back in 2013, the festival founded by former Masquerade promoter Tim Sweetwood, boasted a lineup featuring Dr. Dog, Gary Clark Jr, Kurt Vile, Band of Horses, and Jim James at Historic Fourth Ward Park.
-Influenced by Jim James’ (My Morning Jacket) lyrics “…and god damn, those shaky knees” from “Steam Engine,” the festival has a lot in common with the song about mindfulness and connection.
-In many ways, that’s what separates Shaky Knees from most large-scale music festivals– the ability to focus on the music through a carefully curated lineup and topnotch sound and production.
+It’s hard to believe it’s been 10 years since Shaky Knees first launched in Atlanta.
+In its inaugural year back in 2013, the festival—founded by former Masquerade promoter Tim Sweetwood—boasted a lineup featuring Dr. Dog, Gary Clark Jr., Kurt Vile, Band of Horses, and Jim James at Historic Fourth Ward Park.
+Influenced by the My Morning Jacket lyric “…and god damn, those shaky knees” from “Steam Engine,” the festival shares much in common with the song’s themes of mindfulness and connection.
+In many ways, that’s what sets Shaky Knees apart from most large-scale music festivals: its ability to focus on the music through a carefully curated lineup and top-notch sound and production.

 Shaky Knees music festival will celebrate its 10th anniversary this weekend.
 Courtesy of Shaky Knees

-While the location has changed over the years, from Historic Fourth Ward Park to Atlantic Station to Centennial Olympic Park and now Central Park in the Fourth Ward West neighborhood, the music has always been integral.
-Each year, the lineup features a vast range of rock goliaths, indie up-and-comers, folk, punk, new wave, metal, and recently, a little more hip-hop.
-This year’s lineup will be headlined by The Killers, Muse, and inaugural Shaky Knees performers, The Lumineers.
-In between the tepid streets and grassy hills at Central Park will be bands like New York indie art-rockers Yeah Yeah Yeahs, synth-pop outfit Future Islands fronted by the buoyant Samuel Herring, and hometown rapper Killer Mike, who will be filling in for Manchester Orchestra.
-2023 will also see some special album-specific sets like The Flaming Lips performing their critically acclaimed 2002 album Yoshimi Battles the Pink Robots, Cypress Hill’s classic Black Sunday, and Digable Planets groundbreaking debut, Reachin’ (A New Refutation of Time and Space).
+While the location has changed over the years — from Historic Fourth Ward Park to Atlantic Station, to Centennial Olympic Park, and now Central Park in the Fourth Ward West neighborhood — the music has always remained central.
+Each year, the lineup showcases a wide range of genres, featuring rock goliaths, indie up-and-comers, folk, punk, new wave, metal, and, more recently, a touch of hip-hop.
+This year’s headliners include The Killers, Muse, and inaugural Shaky Knees performers The Lumineers.
+Between the sun-drenched streets and grassy hills of Central Park, festivalgoers will catch acts like New York indie art-rockers Yeah Yeah Yeahs, synth-pop outfit Future Islands — fronted by the ever-animated Samuel Herring — and hometown hero Killer Mike, filling in for Manchester Orchestra.
+The 2023 edition will also feature special album-centric sets, including The Flaming Lips performing their critically acclaimed 2002 album Yoshimi Battles the Pink Robots, Cypress Hill’s Black Sunday, and Digable Planets’ groundbreaking debut, Reachin’ (A New Refutation of Time and Space).

 2023 Shaky Knees lineup